Error-331/code_tests/docs/bible/links.md

 The Biting Serpents - January 21 (the law, Jesus, the set of things);

 Cereal and Milk - January 22 (faith in general, faith in God never lets you down, seek God first always);

+Diagnosis First - January 23 (first comes the law - than grace, law - diagnoses of the sin, gospel is the cure);